 This weekend saw our eager-beaver engineering and operations teams roll out another release of the Ning Playground.
 The front-end differences are fairly small this time, but there are quite a few of them: for example, the Ningbar’s easier to get around with “Back” button support and a dedicated user search on the “People” panel.
-Other bits of user interface have been tightened up: you can now remove people from your friends list without blocking, and the “Compose Message” form is smarter too.

 Since 2002, Amy’s Robot has been essential reading for those in the know.
 The blog provides a compelling stream of news, celebrity gossip and political opinion, addictively flavored with their own brand of wit and snark.
 They’ve now expanded their efforts into a number of single-topic blogs such as ScaryNY, Bad Love and The Ledger.

 On September 30th, the Farm Aid musical charity celebrates its 21st year of raising support and awareness for family farms with another spectacular concert.
 The booking office opens this Saturday; if you’re thinking of going you’d better not hang around, as those tickets sure won’t.
-While you’re at it, I highly recommend entering Top Of The Haystack – the competition to find the ultimate Farm Aid fan.
-Prizes include gift bags, t-shirts, Chipotle dinners, an autographed Farm Aid guitar and, best of all, two front-row tickets to the gig.
-Those will go to the fan with the most votes, and the earlier you enter, the more you’ll earn – so get moving!

 You’ve probably already looked at the Message Center in your user panel – that’s the one labeled with your username and icon.
 It’s basically a mailbox, and we figure that you already know how to use one of those.
-You can send any Ning user a message through the “Send a Message” link on their profile, or by clicking the little envelope you’ll sometimes see on the right of their user icon.

 Another feature of the Ningbar is App Search.
 Every Ning App gets a powerful built-in search engine for free.
 The search box lives at the top of the screen.
 Enter some text, and it’ll search through the content of the current App, as well as across all Ning Apps in one go – 15,000 Apps and rising.
 All of the public content is searchable from the start and the private content stays private.